 Everyone who has grown courgettes has been there.
 You start the harvest off with excitement as the first sweet little courgettes come through – you might even make delicious stuffed tempura courgette flowers.
 Then before you know it, they are cropping up faster than you can eat them and your attempts at The Good Life turn into 'The Gourd Life' as you resort to giving them away.

 But wait!
 The beauty of this vegetable is its high yield and those in the know use this to their advantage to create courgette recipes that use the zucchini to the best of its abilities.
-Ahead of her appearance at the Woburn Abbey Garden Show this June, celebrity chef, cookery author and vegetable expert Rachel Green shares her best courgette recipes with us – from a tasty soup, to crowd-pleasing fritters and a delicious lemon cake.
+Celebrity chef, cookery author and vegetable expert Rachel Green shares her best courgette recipes with us – from a tasty soup, to crowd-pleasing fritters and a delicious lemon cake.

 Courgette and white pepper soup